alterNERDtive/EDDiscovery-wiki/How-EDDiscovery-Works.md

 # Journal Entries

 There are over 100 types of entry, containing data about your ED game.
-Most of the data we want is there, some of it is not listed (such as total material/commodity counts) so some of the limitations of EDDiscovery is due to this.
+Most of the data the user needs is in these entries.
+Some of the data you and we want is not in those entries (such as total material/commodity counts), and therefore some of the limitations of EDDiscovery that you may notice could be down to this.

 # Commander Creation